FAQ

 These visits are not inspections but an opportunity for senior leaders to benchmark their judgments through shared lesson observation, work scrutiny, analysis of data, supported self-evaluation and school improvement planning.
 Indeed the outcome of these visits will confirm the development state of the school.

 Consistently high performing and improving schools are charged less to belong to the MAT.
-Their Local Governing Body will also be given enhanced responsibility and accountability to make decisions independently of the MAT Board.
+Their Local Academy Committee (LAC) will also be given enhanced responsibility and accountability to make decisions independently of the Trust Board.
 Such schools will also be encouraged to share their expertise with others and receive additional income to further enhance their school.

 Conversely, there will be rapid intervention in schools that are underperforming or on a downward trajectory based on Ofsted criteria.
 This would be sustainable because the school would be charged more for the services required.
-The Head of School Improvement, supported by the MAT Board, would have the authority to ensure the delivery of the school improvement in the event of local leaders failing to provide the high quality of leadership required.
+The Deputy CEO, supported by the CEO and Trust Board, would have the authority to ensure the delivery of the school improvement in the event of local leaders failing to provide the high quality of leadership required.

 Something has gone wrong for a school to be judged inadequate.
 Becoming an academy with the Derby Diocesan Academy Trust (DDAT) is not a distraction from school improvement but rather the focus of it.
 It is a solution that is not only designed to ensure rapid exit from Special Measures through pump-priming of additional resources now, but it also provides a completely different structure to ensure that it stays good or outstanding in the future.
-For example, the MAT Board would provide a minimum of six visits from a school improvement professional even in an ‘Outstanding’ school.
+For example, the Trust Board would provide a minimum of six visits from a school improvement professional even in an ‘Outstanding’ school.
 These visits would not be inspections as such but supportive visits to ensure that the judgements of the headteacher and leaders remain secure.
-The MAT Board, through the Head of School Improvement, would have the authority to intervene as soon as a school begins to slip rather than wait until it is in special measures.
-The governing body would only have as much power as the MAT Board delegates and this would be in direct relation to the success of the school.
+The Trust Board, through the Deputy CEO, would have the authority to intervene as soon as a school begins to slip rather than wait until it is in special measures.
+The Local Academy Committee would only have as much power as the Trust Board delegates and this would be in direct relation to the success of the school.

 The academy will recognise that each child is different and has the right to be included as a valued, respected and equal member of the learning community.